-“Upper cabinetry will often block most of the overhead lighting from reaching your countertops.
-This is easiest to do when you are installing new cabinets, so you can hardwire them or install an outlet hidden in the cabinetry.
+“Upper cabinetry will often block most of the overhead lighting from reaching your countertops,” Wallenstein recommends.
+“This is easiest to do when you are installing new cabinets, so you can hardwire them or install an outlet hidden in the cabinetry.
 That said, you can also find battery-operated LED versions that can be installed after the cabinets.”

-Just because something is utilitarian, doesn’t mean it can’t reflect your style.
-Cabinets are yet another opportunity to infuse your personality into the kitchen.
-Our biggest conundrum is… open shelving or traditional closed?
-The key is to be honest with yourself, according to Jennifer.
+The biggest conundrum you’ll face when it comes to cabinets: open shelving or traditional closed.
+The key, according to Jennifer is being honest with yourself.
 “I love open shelving, but you have to weigh how organized you are.
 Stacks of beautiful dinnerware, vases, and accent pieces are attractive.Half-empty boxes of Cheerios and mismatched coffee mugs…not so much.
 If you love open shelving but know it isn’t realistic for your lifestyle, try identifying one wall for it while the rest of the cabinetry can hide less display-worthy items.”

-But that look isn’t for everyone, On the flipside, appliances that seamlessly blend into the cabinetry and countertops really lend a custom look to the kitchen.
-(After all, how cool is it when what you thought was a wall is actually a refrigerator door?)
+But that look isn’t for everyone, On the flipside, appliances that seamlessly blend into the cabinetry and countertops lend a custom look to the kitchen.
+(We all know how cool is it when what you thought was a wall is actually a refrigerator.)

-Once everything is in place and ready for a spontaneous rendition of Be Our Guest, check out our designer Ariel Okin’s tips on how to put the finishing touches on your kitchen.
+Once everything is in place and ready for a spontaneous rendition of Be Our Guest, check out our designer ’s tips on how to put the finishing touches on your kitchen.
 And if you are afraid that you simply can’t do a whole renovation, we still got you covered!
 See our 9 tips for a simple kitchen revamp.

 Then, it’s time to get cooking!